Central Park jogger case: Lawsuits against New York City

-In 2003, Kevin Richardson, Raymond Santana Jr., and Antron McCray sued the City of New York for malicious prosecution, racial discrimination, and emotional distress.
-The other two defendants later joined the lawsuit.
+In 2003, McCray, Richardson, Santana, Salaam, and Wise sued the City of New York in federal court, accusing the city's police and prosecutors of false arrest, malicious prosecution and a racially motivated conspiracy to deprive the men of their civil rights.
+The defendants sought $52 million.

 Under Michael Bloomberg's mayoral administration, the city refused to pursue a settlement for the lawsuits based on a conclusion that the defendants had had a fair trial.
 Speaking at a news conference in 2002, Bloomberg spoke of his confidence regarding the actions of the police department.
 "As far as I can tell, the N.Y.P.D. did exactly what they should have done a number of years ago when the terrible incident took place ...
 If we see any reason to think that we acted inappropriately, [Police] Commissioner Kelly will certainly take appropriate measures.
 But so far we believe that the N.Y.P.D. did act appropriately."